kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 ## Image Builder Reusable Workflow

 Image-builder reusable workflow is a GitHub workflow used to collect required data from workflow inputs and GitHub context variables.
 It retrieves the OIDC token from GitHubs OIDC identity provider, and ADO PAT from Google Secret Manager.

-It triggers the `oci-image-builder` pipeline in ADO using [Image Builder GitHub Action](https://github.com/kyma-project/test-infra/blob/main/.github/actions/image-builder/README.md).
-The image-builder reusable workflow collects needed data from GitHub context variables.
-The OIDC token alone does not contain enough data to clone the appropriate source code for the build process.
-Using the reusable workflow
-we bundle all the steps required to collect the data and trigger the `oci-image-builder` pipeline in a controlled and secure environment.
+Using the reusable workflow we bundle all the steps required to collect the data and trigger the `oci-image-builder` pipeline in a controlled and secure environment.
-Using an OIDC token allows us to confirm the version and identity of the workflow that triggered the build process.
+Using an OIDC token allows `oci-image-builder` ADO pipeline to confirm the version and identity of the reusable workflow that triggered the build process.
+The image-builder reusable workflow collects needed data from reusable workflow inputs and GitHub context variables.
+The workflow triggers `oci-image-builder` pipeline using [Image Builder GitHub Action](https://github.com/kyma-project/test-infra/blob/main/.github/actions/image-builder/README.md).
 The image-builder reusable workflow is stored in the `github.com/kyma-project/test-infra` repository on the `main` branch, and changes to the workflow are versioned and provided using pull requests.
 Together with CODEOWNERS file mechanism, this ensures that the changes to the workflow are reviewed and approved by the appropriate team members.
 This protects the workflow from unauthorized changes and ensures that the workflow is secure and reliable.
+The workflow that uses an image-builder reusable workflow must reference the workflow version referenced by `kyma-project/test-infra/.github/workflows/image-builder-reusable.yml@main`.

 ## GitHub OIDC Identity Token Claims